 In both cases the transfer corresponding to the lowest address is performed first.
 All other scenarios can be handled with a single bus transaction.

-7.2 Protocol
+8.2 Protocol

 The CV32E40P data interface does not implement the following optional OBI signals: auser, wuser, aid, rready, err, ruser, rid.
 These signals can be thought of as being tied off as specified in the OBI specification.
-The CV32E40P data interface can cause up to two outstanding transactions.